Skip to main content

 Communication Assessment:

-How to Spot a Professional Estimate vs. a Sales Pitch
+How to Spot a Professional Estimate vs. A Sales Pitch

 What a Real Assessment Looks Like